erhurunp/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task Nine - Script to delete /tmp/my_first_directory Task Ten - Script that chages the current working directory to the previous one Task Ten - Script that lists the files of multiple directories
+Task Nine - Script to delete /tmp/my_first_directory Task Ten - Script that chages the current working directory to the previous one Task Ten - Script that lists the files of multiple directories Task Twelve - Script that prints the file iamafile